webcoder31/pypl2mp3/README.md

 - Import YouTube playlist songs in MP3 format
 - Automatically shazam songs to set accurate ID3 tags and cover art
+- Consistently name MP3 files by artist and song title
-- Manually set metadata to shazam-unmatched "junk" songs
+- Fix metadata to shazam-unmatched "junk" songs
 - Cleanup existing metadata from imported songs
 - List songs and playlists with detailed information
-- Play songs directly from the CLI or open their YouTube videos
+- Easily play songs directly from the CLI and open related videos
 - Filter and sort songs via fuzzy search (available for all commands)

 ---